wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 ### Board Support Packages

 Boards don't necessarily have support from the Arduino IDE, as you first install it.
-There are several that are included; the Uno is the factory default.
+There are several boards that are included; the Uno is the factory default.

 *You could buy an Uno R3, download the Arduino IDE, write a very simple program, compile it and upload it to the Uno, all without